 For centuries, we have been encouraging each other with these words, finding hope in the midst of our grief and goodbyes when we lose a loved one.
 We find hope we will see them again, and also hope we will be together with the Lord forever.
 Spending eternity with Christ Jesus – now that produces hope!
 Paul goes on to describe to them how this will happen.

 …the day of the Lord’s return will come unexpectedly, like a thief in the night.
 When people are saying, “Everything is peaceful and secure,” then disaster will fall on them as suddenly as a pregnant woman’s labor pains.
 And there will be no escape.

 …So be on your guard, not asleep like the others.
 Stay alert and clearheaded.
 Night is the time when people sleep and drinkers get drunk.
 But let us who live in the light be clearheaded, protected by the armor of faith and love, and wearing as our helmet the confidence of our salvation.

 For God chose to save us through our Lord Jesus Christ, not to pour out his anger on us.
 Christ died for us so that, whether we are dead or alive when he returns, we can live with him forever.
 So encourage each other and build each other up, just as you are already doing (1 Thessalonians 5:1-11).

 So what our hope goes back to is love – the love of a God who chose to save us instead of pouring out his anger on us; and the love of our Lord Jesus Christ who died for us.
 It gets better.
 His plan is for us to live with Him FOREVER!
 So…

-Remain strong in your FAITH even in the midst of persecution, criticism and suffering.
-When suffering takes you to the edge of your faith, allow the circumstances to help you grow in grace rather than anger and bitterness.
+Remain strong in your faith even in the midst of persecution, criticism and suffering.